Not Dressed By Hillary Supporter Michael Kors, Melania Trump Is Long Time Client

 — KoolaidUSA (@KoolaidUSA) January 19, 2017

 What did you think of the first lady’s look?
 Do you feel it was appropriate for this political event?
-Do you think it is ok for a designer to vote for one candidate, but dress another party’s winner?
-Share you thoughts and opinions below!
+Do you think it is okay for a designer to vote for one candidate, but dress another party’s winner?
+Share you thoughts and opinions below.

 [Featured Image by Win McNamee/Getty Images]